Donna Awatere Huata: Pipi Foundation Affair

 In a 2019 interview with Moana Maniapoto Awatere Huata stated "I am proud of the fact that because of the issues that erupted around me that led to me being expelled from parliament, I actually helped bring down ACT.
 And that, to me, is a big achievement."

 After Parliament

 Awatere Huata worked briefly in several roles for New Zealand Māori Council, including administrative support and representing the council at the United Nations Permanent Forum on Indigenous Issues.
 This was followed by a role under Mark Solomon at the Māori Carbon Foundation.

 In mid-March 2022, Awatere Huata and her husband Wi Huata were ordered to vacate their home and farm on disputed land in Maraekakaho near Hastings.
 Justice Christine Grice ruled in favour of the Te Hua Whenua Trust's trustees, who disputed the Huata's lease of the land for the past 35 years.
-This decision reversed a Maori Land Court ruling and is now being appealed.
+This decision reversed a Maori Land Court ruling and was appealed.
+The Huatas withdrew their appeal in August 2022 and vacated the land as ordered on 2 February 2024.